Jacobo Majluta: Post-presidency

 In 1987, Majluta was expelled from the PRD as Peña Gómez reasserted his influence, but an electoral court ruled the move illegal.
 In 1989, he left to form his own Independent Revolutionary Party (PRI), an organization geared specifically towards his own electoral aspirations.
 The PRI never gained genuine popular support, but the 7 per cent it won in the 1990 election was enough to undermine Peña Gómez's chances.

-Ironically, in the weeks before his death, Majluta had sought a rapprochement with his old rival and had even endorsed Peña Gómez's candidature for the forthcoming May elections.
-It was an uncharacteristic gesture on the part of a hard-nosed, cynical fighter who always valued personal power far higher than party democracy.
+In the weeks before his death, Majluta sought a rapprochement with Peña Gómez and endorsed his candidature for the forthcoming May elections.

-He died in 1996 in Tampa, Florida of lung cancer.
+Majluta was diagnosed with lung cancer.
+He travelled to the United States for medical treatment, where he died on March 2, 1996 in Tampa, Florida.